hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

 page_title: "reschedule Stanza - Job Specification"
 sidebar_current: "docs-job-specification-reschedule"
 description: |-
-  The "reschedule" stanza specifies the group's rescheduling strategy upon task failures.
+  The "reschedule" stanza specifies the group's rescheduling strategy upon allocation failures.
   The reschedule strategy can be configured with number of attempts and a time interval.
-  Nomad will attempt to reschedule failed allocations on to another node only after any applicable [restarts](docs/job-specification/restart.html) have been tried.
+  Nomad will only attempt to reschedule failed allocations on to another node only after any local [restarts](docs/job-specification/restart.html) have been exceeded.
 ---

 # `reschedule` Stanza